-Stroke survivors and their carers can make some noise whilst aiding their rehabilitation with a music project in Navenby by the Stroke Association and soundLINCS.
+Stroke survivors and their carers made some noise whilst aiding their rehabilitation with a music project in Navenby by the Stroke Association and soundLINCS.

-The free to attend project consists of 12 fortnightly workshops exploring a variety of singing and songwriting activities and the chance to use an array of unusual musical instruments.
+The free to attend project consisted of 12 fortnightly workshops exploring a variety of singing and songwriting activities and the chance to use an array of unusual musical instruments.

-soundLINCS’ Music Facilitators are keen to create music with participants of whatever ability through the range of genres on offer within the workshops.
+soundLINCS’ Music Facilitators were keen to create music with participants of whatever ability through the range of genres on offer within the workshops.

-Vocal workshops include activities such as traditional choral singing, composition, songwriting and folk music whilst iPad based technology sessions will allow the use of sampling software and experimentation with original compositions and creations.
+Vocal workshops included activities such as traditional choral singing, composition, songwriting and folk music whilst iPad based technology sessions allowed the use of sampling software and experimentation with original compositions and creations.

 In August local radio station Lincs FM visited the workshop for a news report about the participants and the sessions.
 Charlotte, the journalist who attended, wrote a blog about her experience which can be viewed here.
 You can also listen to the report below.